kofimuad/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## Task 15
 ### Let's move
 A script that moves all files that begins with an upper case letters to /tmp/u. >> 100-lets_move

+## Task 16
+### Clean Emacs
+A scripts that deletes all files in the current working directory that ends with ~